metasfresh/metasfresh-release-info/README.md

 # metasfresh-release-info
-experimenting with a way of managing the *release* version (as opposed to the *buildno*) in a better way
+This repo is about maintaining a global branch specific *release* version (as opposed to the *buildno*).

 Related to issue [metasfresh/metasfresh#2110](https://github.com/metasfresh/metasfresh/issues/2110)